LMorales41/hangman-react/README.md

-# ChatBot-Lab
+# TriviaChat-Lab

-In this lab, you'll make a simple chatbot that plays a trivia game with the user!
+In this lab, you'll make a simple chat interface that plays a trivia game with the user!

 ## Checkpoint 1

-Chatbot Lab installed/working, and when you send any message the chatbot responds with “I am da response!”
+TriviaChat Lab is installed/working, and when you send any message the chatbot responds with “I am da response!”

 - Clone the repo, then do `yarn`, then start expo with `yarn expo start`
 - You won't need to do any coding for this checkpoint.
 Just find the correct line of code to uncomment